samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 ![](./xxx-images/component-with-properties.png)

-## The reactive nature of component properties
+## The Reactive Nature of Properties on Stencil

 The component's properties are not only a way to set customized initial values through HTML attributes.
 The mapping between the attributes and the properties is *reactive*.
 This means that any change to the attribute fires the render() method so that the component's UI is updated.
 You can verify this behaviour by changing the content of the index.html file as follows: